-- (a) Subject to clauses 23.2 and 23.3, an employee (other than a casual employee) who would normally work on a day on which a public holiday falls and who: - (i) is not required to work on that day, shall be paid for the ordinary hours the employee would normally have worked if that day had not been a public holiday; - (ii) is required to work on the public holiday shall, in addition to the payment prescribed in clause 23.1(a)(i), be paid:

-- (A) in the case of a continuous shift worker in the Fire and rescue stream at the rate of one-half for any hours worked - (B) in the case of all other employees at the rate of time and one-half for any hours worked, with a minimum payment as for 4 hours' work for the day.
+- (a) Subject to clauses 23.4 and 23.5, an employee (other than a casual employee) who would normally work on a day on which a public holiday falls and who: - (i) is not required to work on that day, shall be paid for the ordinary hours the employee would normally have worked if that day had not been a public holiday; - (ii) is required to work on the public holiday shall, in addition to the payment prescribed in clause 23.2(a)(i), be paid at the rate of time and one-half for any hours worked, with a minimum payment as for 4 hours' work for the day. - (b) A continuous shift worker (other than a casual employee) who does not perform work on a public holiday due to being either rostered off duty, or on annual leave or long service leave, shall be paid an additional 8 hours' pay. - (c) A continuous shift worker (other than a casual employee) who performs less than 8 hours of rostered work on a public holiday, shall receive an additional payment equal to the difference between the number of hours worked on the public holiday and 8 hours, at the rate of single time.